wally-labs/wally-beta/README.md

   - [x] create plans page
   - [x] create popup ui to be used throughout site for errors/successes etc..
   - [x] create update profile dialog box component
-  - [ ] create one form component to be used across create-profile and update-profile
+  - [x] create one form component to be used across create-profile and update-profile
+  - [x] map each message from openai/user message to a chatmessage component, and improve scrollbox
+  - [ ] add image/pdf upload functionality (uploads from device/gdrive/dropbox)
+  - [ ] updateProfile functionality (birthdate and heartLevel does not render default value)
+  - [ ] update frontEnd to show 3 different dropdowns for responses

+- [ ] UI/UX

   - [ ] fix create-chat page ui (languages greyed out)
   - [ ] make sure scroll area in chat page sticks to the bottom
   - [ ] chat area has a down area to scroll down
-  - [x] map each message from openai/user message to a chatmessage component, and improve scrollbox
   - [ ] make ui mobile friendly (not for demo!)

 - [x] correct client side auth errors (import session from clerk not next-auth)